-Expedeon offers a range of products offers cost-effective solutions that offer unparalleled performance and efficiency.
+Expedeon provides a range of products and cost-effective solutions that offer unparalleled performance and efficiency.

 For affinity purification to be successful, a certain degree of knowledge and understanding of the nature of interactions between the target molecule and the ligand is required.
 This helps to determine the selection of an appropriate affinity ligand and purification procedure.

 The process is extremely simple.
 The ligand is attached to a solid support to form a specific adsorbent to which the biological system, usually in the form of a homogenate or extract containing the molecular species of interest, is exposed.
 Only the molecular species that shows appreciable affinity for the ligand will be retained or retarded; other materials which have no specificity for the insolubilized ligand will pass through the column.
 The molecular species that has become attached to the adsorbent must then be eluted without destroying its biological properties.